Ethical Taxidermy Artist

 All of the items you see on the this website are carefully hand crafted by myself from scratch, with obsessive attention to detail.

-Instead of playing with the latest games and fads of what the 90’s had to offer, I constantly had my face glued to the window looking for birds, crossing each species off of the list as I saw them.
+So, instead of playing with the latest games and fads of what the 90’s had to offer, I constantly had my face glued to the window looking for birds, crossing each species off of the list as I saw them.

 If I wasn’t looking for birds, I’d either be drawing them or out roaming endlessly in the garden in search for feathers on the ground, or anything of interest for that matter that I could stick in my nature scrap book.